School of Medicine

 Fully accredited by the ACGME, UC Irvine’s General Surgery Residency Program emphasizes the surgeon of the future in its curriculum—providing world class surgical care while minimizing the footprint we leave behind.
 We practice and abide by the motto coined by our former chair, David Hoyt, M.D., FACS, “When you see one of us, you see all of us.”

-The Surgical Critical Care Fellowship Program is a one-year accredited categorical program with an opportunity for a second-year non-accredited option.
+The Surgical Critical Care Fellowship Program is a one-year accredited categorical program with an opportunity for a non-accredited second year if desired.

-As a PGY-6, experience will be gained working at UC Irvine Medical Center at an ACS-verified Level I Trauma and Burn Center with over 2,200 annual admissions.
-There are over 3,600 annual admissions to the intensive care unit which would offer a broad range of surgical pathology.
+As a PGY-6, experience will be gained working at UC Irvine Medical Center in the Division of Trauma, Burns, Surgical Critical Care and Acute Care Surgery.
+UC Irvine has both an ACS-verified Level I Trauma Center with over 4,200 trauma activations and an ACS Verified Burn Center with over 300 admissions.
+There are over 3,600 annual admissions to the intensive care unit which offers a broad range of surgical pathology.
 Extensive exposure to trauma resuscitation, operative management, and ICU procedures is provided.
-The faculty consists of 7 surgeons who are all board-certified in Surgical Critical Care.
+Didactics include weekly hands-on ultrasound course, weekly Surgical Critical Care SciAm program, ASSET course, ATLS instructor course, and airway training.
+The faculty consists of 10 surgeons who are all board-certified in Surgical Critical Care.

-The optional second year in Acute Care Surgery will offer exposure to advanced rotations in emergency general surgery and appropriate surgical specialties.
-Clinical and Basic Science research is also recommended during the second year.
+The optional second year in Acute Care Surgery will offer exposure to advanced rotations in emergency general surgery with an aggressive research collaboration.

 All candidates interested in pursuing a Surgical Critical Care Fellowship must be board certified/eligible graduates from an ACGME-approved surgical residency.

 The Department of Urology Residency Program is a five-year training program that includes a one-year internship in the Department of Surgery and four years of Urology training.
 The residency program provides training in all aspects of adult and pediatric urologic diseases.
 The residents receive extensive training in open and endoscopic procedures, laparoscopy and other minimally invasive techniques, urologic pathology, uroradiology, and management of non-operative urologic conditions.
-The program’s training hospitals include UC Irvine Medical Center, Veterans Affairs Long Beach Healthcare System, Kaiser Permanente Anaheim, and Children’s Hospital of Orange County.
+The program’s training hospitals include UC Irvine Medical Center, Veterans Affairs Long Beach Healthcare System, Long Beach Memorial Medical Center, and Children’s Hospital of Orange County.
 The Urology Department encourages and supports both clinical and basic science research.

 Department of Neurology is offering an ACGME accredited Vascular Neurology fellowship position annually.
 This one-year program offers comprehensive training in acute stroke care and clinical research.
 The training is based at the new state-of-the-art UC Irvine Medical Center Douglas Hospital, which is the first Certified Comprehensive Stroke Center in Orange County, CA. The hospital has 24/7 advanced neuroimaging and neurointerventional capabilities, a dedicated 12-bed Neuroscience ICU, a Neuroscience stepdown unit, and over 600 stroke admissions a year.
 We have 6 board-certified or fellowship-trained Vascular Neurology Faculty, 5 board-certified Neurointensivists, and 5 Endovascular or Cerebrovascular Surgeons.
 Electives or research experience can be tailored to meet individual needs.